Manila: Spanish era

-The city attained great wealth due to its location at the confluence of the Silk Road, the Spice Route, and the Silver Flow.
+The city attained great wealth due to its location at the confluence of the Silk Road, the Spice Route, and the Silver Way.
 Significant is the role of Armenians, who acted as merchant intermediaries that made trade between Europe and Asia possible in this area.
 France was the first nation to try financing its Asian trade with a partnership in Manila through Armenian khojas.
 The largest trade volume was in iron, and 1,000 iron bars were traded in 1721.
 In 1762, the city was captured by Great Britain as part of the Seven Years' War, in which Spain had recently become involved.
 The British occupied the city for twenty months from 1762 to 1764 in their attempt to capture the Spanish East Indies but they were unable to extend their occupation past Manila proper.
 Frustrated by their inability to take the rest of the archipelago, the British withdrew in accordance with the Treaty of Paris signed in 1763, which brought an end to the war.
 An unknown number of Indian soldiers known as sepoys, who came with the British, deserted and settled in nearby Cainta, Rizal.

-The Chinese minority were punished for supporting the British, and the fortress city Intramuros, which was initially populated by 1,200 Spanish families and garrisoned by 400 Spanish troops, kept its cannons pointed at Binondo, the world's oldest Chinatown.
-The population of native Mexicans was concentrated in the southern part of Manila and in 1787, La Pérouse recorded one regiment of 1,300 Mexicans garrisoned at Manila, and they were also at Cavite, where ships from Spain's American colonies docked at, and at Ermita, which was thus-named because of a Mexican hermit who lived there.
-The Philippines hosts the only Latin-American-established districts in Asia.
+The Chinese minority were punished for supporting the British, and the fortress city Intramuros, which was initially populated by 1,200 pure Spanish families and garrisoned by 400 Spanish troops, kept its cannons pointed at Binondo, the world's oldest Chinatown.
+The population of native Spaniards was concentrated in the southern part of Manila and in 1787, La Pérouse recorded one regiment of 1,300 Mexicans garrisoned at Manila, and they were also at Cavite, where ships from Spain's American colonies docked at, and at Ermita, which was thus-named because of a Mexican hermit who lived there.
+The Hermit-Priest's name was Juan Fernandez de Leon who was a Hermit in Mexico before relocating to Manila.
+Priests weren't usually alone too since they often brought along Lay Brothers and Sisters.
+The years: 1603, 1636, 1644, 1654, 1655, 1670, and 1672; saw the deployment of 900, 446, 407, 821, 799, 708, and 667 Latin American soldiers from Mexico at Manila.
+The Philippines hosts the only Latin American established districts in Asia.
 The Spanish evacuated Ternate and settled Papuan refugees in Ternate, Cavite, which was named after their former homeland.
+In 1603, Manila was also home to 25,000 Chinese and housed 14,437 native (Malay-Filipino) families, as well as 3,528 mixed Spanish-Filipino families.